XTSFormer: Cross-Temporal-Scale Transformer for Irregular-Time Event Prediction in Clinical Applications: Experimental Evaluation

 \subsection{Ablation Study}

-To evaluate the effectiveness of our proposed model components, we conducted an ablation study on various datasets, including Medications, Providers, Financial, and StackOverflow.
+To evaluate the effectiveness of our proposed model components, we conducted an ablation study on various datasets.
 The study investigates the impact of FCPE, multi-scale temporal attention, and choice of event time distribution (Exponential or Weibull).
-Table \ref{abla_1} shows the RMSE results of the ablation study.
-Additional ablation study results are presented in \textbf{Appendix 2.4}.
 Specifically, we compare two kinds of positional encoding (PE), \ie traditional positional encoding (written as `base') \cite{zuo2020transformer} and our FCPE.
 Moreover, we compare our model with (w/) and without (w/o) multi-scale parts.
 Meanwhile, we compare two kinds of distribution, \ie exponential distribution and Weibull distribution.

-\textbf{Base vs. FCPE.} When transitioning from the base positional encoding to FCPE, we observe consistent performance improvements across all datasets.
-This highlights the effectiveness of FCPE in capturing the cyclic patterns and multi-scale temporal dependencies present in event sequences.

-\textbf{Multi-scale attention.} Introducing multi-scale attention further enhances predictive accuracy.
+Table \ref{abla_acc} shows the accuracy results of the ablation study.
+Introducing multi-scale attention further enhances predictive accuracy.
 The model with multi-scale attention consistently outperforms its counterpart without it.
 This demonstrates the significance of modeling interactions at different temporal scales, which is crucial for capturing complex event dependencies.

-\textbf{Exponential vs. Weibull.} Comparing the two event time distributions, we find that the Weibull distribution yields better results.
-This aligns with our theoretical justification that the Weibull distribution can better reflect the varying influences of history on current events.
-The Weibull distribution, when incorporated into the point process, allows for capturing intricate temporal patterns influenced by past events, whereas the Exponential distribution remains memoryless.
+Additional ablation study results (RMSE, NLL), analysis of PE and Distribution, and a comparison of FCPE with Mercer encoding \cite{xu2019self} are in \textbf{Appendix 2.3}.
+The results indicate that FCPE achieves slightly better prediction accuracy.